Standardized Testing Woes

 What Are the Options?

 You know these students.
 You counsel and guide them toward their next steps.
-The challenges have frustrated us so much that we began STONEPILE CONSTRUCTION COLLEGE, a place for any kind of student to learn, grow, and excel in affordable and success-oriented higher education.
+The challenges have frustrated us so much that we began STONEPILE llc, a place for any kind of student to learn, grow, and excel in affordable and success-oriented higher education.

 As a mother of 12—many adopted internationally and out of poverty, I know first-hand the challenges that coincide with non-traditional learners attempting to fit into the traditional college route.

-*STONEPILE founders Drs.
+*STONEPILE llc founders Drs.
 Garry and Jodi Vermaas with their 12 Children

-At Stonepile, we want to support you as you support your students.
+At STONEPILE llc, we want to support you as you support your students.
 Here are some recent updates about standardized testing:

 - Over 1000 colleges have changed their test-score requirements for admission for the 2021 school year due to the pandemic.
 This is great news for any students that don’t excel in standardized testing.
 The catch: this only applies for 2021 applicants!
 1